OdeliaAbbou/FunKids/README.md

 ## Features

-- **Complete List View:** Users can view the entire list of available places, making it easy to explore and discover new favorites.
+- **Complete List View:** Users can view the entire list of repertoried places, making it easy to explore and discover new favorites.

 <img src="https://github.com/user-attachments/assets/1628fd66-9a4c-4bfd-9770-e34be939fa9d" alt="image" width="200">